tnicolas/pyql/docs/source/getting_started.rst

 * python 2.7
 * pandas 0.9
+* Cython > 0.19

 1. Install Quantlib

    a.
 Install boost 1.46 from the repository.
-By default, boost will be installed in /usr/lib and /usr/include.
+By default, boost will be
+      installed in /usr/lib and /usr/include.

    b.
 Download Quantlib 1.2 from Quantlib.org and copy to /opt